clarkbw/searchspot/README.md

 ### searchspot code

+Searchspot was developed using the [mozilla-addon-sdk](https://github.com/mozilla/addon-sdk/), you'll need to get setup using that system if you'd like to run this add-on in a development version.
+If you just want to install the add-on please install from here, [Awesome Search](https://addons.mozilla.org/en-us/firefox/addon/awesome-search/).

 Code should be documented inline, please contribute if you feel you can improve the current code comments.

 For code reviews see more docs in the [docs](https://github.com/clarkbw/searchspot/tree/master/docs) directory.